dinasoffa/C-/README.md

 4. C Program that asks the user for number of Lines he want "line is a struct, each line have 2 points", then displays length of each one.(Dynamic Allocation of 1D Array of objects)

+task 1:
+1. C Program that has Array of pointers to struct Employee.
+(Array of pointers to struct) Array size is 3, and asks the user for each pointer size.

+task2:
+2. C Program to calculate sum of student degrees, and average of each subject, asks the user for students and subject numbers.
+(Dynamic Allocation of 2D Array - Pointer to Pointer)

+task3 :

+- Try to implement --jagged array-- on Assinment No.4 , which means: each student may have number of subjects different than the other.